Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 This is a step by step tutorial using our **custom Unity3D project templates** to create an **asset bundle** that can be used by the **ARpoise** or **AR-vos** AR apps.
 (Assets include 3D models, sounds, images etc. that make up your AR experience or "layer.")
 - The tutorial shows how to create an asset bundle for Android, on a Windows 10 PC.
 - The process for creating an iOS asset bundle on a Mac is similar.
+- If you want the script or more technical details behind the asset bundle feature, see the [ARpoise version of this tutorial](https://github.com/ARPOISE/ARpoise/blob/master/documentation/CreatingAssetBundles.md).

 **Unity Editor Interface tutorials:**